Log in

 Or are you making a life?

-A short time after, using what I'd learned in my banking job I created:
+So I took what I'd learned in banking and created:

 The "Freedom" Cheat Sheet

-It was my 5 step plan to leave the 9-5 as quickly as possible.
+It was my 5 step plan to get my finances in order to leave the 9-5 as quickly as possible.

-Here's the 5 things I focused on to invest as much as possible (hope it's helpful).
+Here's the 5 things I focused on to save and invest as much as possible (hope it's helpful).

 Let's dive in: